Fireworks. Food stalls. Yukata.

 Japanese isn't about textbooks.
 It's about how you're perceived in the room.

-In the conference room, at the negotiation table, this word signals the ability to move beyond ideas and turn innovation into measurable results.
-It reflects ex*****on, implementation, and the transition from theory to real-world value.
+In the conference room, at the negotiation table, this word signals analytical thinking, evidence-based decision-making, and the ability to narrow multiple possibilities down to a clear conclusion.
 It shapes how colleagues listen to you.

-Native speakers use 「会社は来年、そのシステムを実用化する予定です」 to mean "The company plans to commercialize that system next year."
+Native speakers use 「このデータから、利用者の行動パターンを特定できます」 to mean "We can identify user behavior patterns from this data."
 English doesn't have an exact parallel, which is precisely why this word matters.

 If you're building professional credibility in Japan, understanding this distinction changes everything.